-Though many of the reptiles hibernate in winter, the park does sees a variety of birds flock to the wetlands, including Northern Harriers and Mountain Bluebirds.
+Though many of the reptiles hibernate in winter, the park does see a variety of birds flock to the wetlands, including Northern Harriers and Mountain Bluebirds.

 Summer is blistering hot, with days typically well over 100°F and there is very little shade in the park.
-Unfortunately, this was when we visited.
-We were still able to see some animals.
-Keep a look out in the shade of shrubs and under the boardwalks.
+Unfortunately, this was when we visited, but we were still able to see some animals.
+Here’s a tip: keep a look out in the shade of shrubs and under the boardwalks.

 Start your trip at the Visitor Center.
 It has a wealth of information on the area and the wildlife.
 Be sure to pick up a brochure, and chat with the local wildlife ranger or volunteer.
 They were extremely helpful at letting us know what we could expect to see.

 There’s also a lovely gift shop at the visitor center.
-Since the park is free to visit, purchasing something at the gift shop is a wonderful way to support the park.
+Since the park is free to visit, buying something at the gift shop is a wonderful way to support the park.

-The backside of the visitor center provides access to a large circuit of boardwalks.
+The backside of the visitor center provides access to a large circuit of boardwalks (0.9 miles round-trip).
 The boardwalks lead to Crystal Spring.
-As the name implies, this desert oasis has the most beautiful crystal clear water.
-Look through the reeds and you may get lucky enough to catch a glimpse of the endangered Amargosa Pupfish out for a swim.
+As the name implies, this desert oasis has the most beautiful crystal-clear water.
+Look through the reeds and you may get lucky enough to catch a glimpse of the endangered Amargosa Pupfish swimming along.

 Be warned, there is very little shade past the first pergola.
 In summer it gets painfully hot, and there’s no swimming or wading allowed in the springs.